Imran4424/Machine-Learning-Models/README.md

 This tube has width of $\epsilon$ and the width has measured vertically along the axis not perpendicular to the tube but vertically.
 This tube itself is called the epsilon-insensitive tube.
 Any point in our dataset that fall inside the tube that won't be disregarded as error.
 This epsilon-insensitive tube work as a margin of error that we are allowing our model to have and not care about any error inside here.
 Compared to Linear Regression model, Support Vector Regression model provides a bit of buffer through the epsilon-insensitive tube.

-At the same time we also have points outside epsilon-insensitive tube and for them we do care about the error
+At the same time we also have points outside epsilon-insensitive tube and for them we do care about the error.
+The error will be measured as the distance between that point and the tube itself.

 ### Decision Tree